Developing Application-Wide with NDepend

 ▲▲ Go to Top ▲▲

-To make Application-Wide a reality, a NDepend project must reference all assemblies built by all VS solutions (test code assemblies can be included or not, here we choosed not).
+To make Application-Wide a reality, a NDepend project must reference all assemblies built by all VS solutions (test code assemblies can be included or not, here we chose not).

-This NDepend project will constitute the common base that will make several VS instances aware of each others.
+This NDepend project will constitute the common base that will make several VS instances aware of each other.
 The same NDepend project must be attached to each VS solution.

 Now several VS instances are ready to collaborate.
 For example if one ask for types that are using the namespace NDepend.Helpers…